KivalEvan/ChroMapper-Selector/README.md

 # ChroMapper Selector

-A relatively simple and boringly-named plugin specifically to filtered select.
+A relatively simple and boringly-named plugin specifically to mass select with filter.

 You can do but not limited to: